-SECTION 3.2.
+SECTION 3.7.
 Required Certification and Reporting

-A request for Extended Leave for medical reasons must be supported by a certification issued by the appropriate health care provider on the form available in the school office.
+The Board requires that a request for leave due to a serious health condition be supported by a certification issued by the appropriate health care provider of the eligible employee or of the son, daughter, spouse or parent of the employee on a form to be provided by the Board.

 This certification must include:

 - 1. The date on which the serious health condition commenced; - 2.
-The probable duration of the condition; - 3.
-If the purpose if the Extended Leave is to care for a son, daughter, spouse or parent, a statement that the employee is needed to care for the family member and the estimated amount of time needed for such care; - 4.
-If the Extended Leave is due to the employee's own serious health condition, a statement that the employee is unable to perform the essential functions of his or her job and the type (single time period/intermittent/reduced schedule) and amount of time the employee needs off of work.
-The employer may require that the eligible employee obtain subsequent recertification on a reasonable basis as requested by the Principal.
+The probable duration of the condition;

+3. If the purpose if the leave is to care for a son, daughter, spouse or parent ("family member"), a statement that the employee is needed to care for the family member and the estimated amount of time needed for such care;

+4. If the leave is due to the employee's own serious health condition, a statement that the employee is unable to perform his or her job functions.
+The employer may require that the eligible employee obtain subsequent recertification on a reasonable basis as requested by the Board.

-Academy for Integrated Arts, at its own expense, may obtain the opinion of a second health care provider of Academy for Integrated Arts choice, if it should choose to do so.
-If a conflict exists between the opinion in the certification and the second opinion, Academy for Integrated Artsmay, at its own expense, obtain a third opinion from a health care provider upon which Academy for Integrated Arts and the employee jointly agree.
-Such a third opinion as to the necessity for the Extended Leave is binding on both Academy for Integrated Arts and the employee.
+The Board, at its own expense, may obtain the opinion of a second health care provider of the Board's choice, if it should choose to do so.
+If a conflict exists between the opinion in the certification and the second opinion, the Board may, at its own expense, obtain a third opinion from a health care provider upon which the Board and the employee jointly agree.
+Such a third opinion as to the necessity for the leave is binding on both the Board and the employee.

-Upon an employee's return after Extended Leave for his/her own serious health condition, Academy for Integrated Arts may require the employee to obtain certification from a health care provider that the employee is able to resume work.
+Upon an employee's return after leave for his/her own serious health condition, the Board may require the employee to obtain certification from a health care provider that the employee is able to resume work.

-Academy for Integrated Arts may require an employee on Extended Leave to report periodically to the Principal on the employee's status and intent to return to work.
+The Board may require an employee on FMLA leave to report periodically to the (School Leader or other job title) on the employee's status and intent to return to work.